Skip to main content

 Faculty: Irene Georgakoudi

 The overall goal of this project is to change the paradigm of cervical precancer detection (based on low-magnification visualization of the cervix and biopsy) using a non-invasive, high-resolution imaging modality that will ultimately provide valuable morphological and functional information at the bedside.
-We have collected such images from freshly excised human biopsies.
-Students will explore the use of an LLM-based image analysis platform (omega/napari) to denoise the images and segment cells so that their metabolic and morphological features can be recorded and used to establish algorithms that enable us to differentiate precancerous lesions from benign tissues and motivate such in vivo imaging in patients.
-Students will become familiar with image analysis as guided by AI algorithms and will gain an understanding of the pathophysiology of early cancers and the challenges that the medical community faces for their detection.
+Students will explore the use of deep-learning-based models to segment cells so that their metabolic and morphological features can be recorded and used to establish algorithms that enable us to differentiate precancerous lesions from benign tissues and motivate such in vivo imaging in patients.
+Students will become familiar with image analysis as guided by AI algorithms and will gain an understanding of the pathophysiology of early cancers and the challenges that the medical community faces in their detection.

 Biomimetic combination construct for transcutaneous prosthetics support